aes3219563/Hirschman-sensing-structure/README.md

 # Hirschman-sensing-structure
-The compressive sensing (CS), enables us to recovery a sparse signal from its few linear measurements.
-It is knowns that systems sensitive at the sampling node take the most advantage of CS  Examples:
+The compressive sensing (CS), enables us to recovery a sparse signal from its few linear measurements.<br>It is knowns that systems sensitive at the sampling node take the most advantage of CS.<br>Examples:      Using CS, the MRI system reduces the irradiation time on the location of lesions        Using CS, the large-area morniting system increases lifetime since each scan costs less energy
-    Using CS, the MRI system reduces the irradiation time on the location of lesion Using CS, the large-area morniting system increases lifetime since each scan costs less energy However, the CS requires much computations on its decoding.
+However, the CS requires much computations on its decoding.
 On the platform of Python 3.7.0 (win-10@x64, i7-6700@3.4GHz), it takes 22.7 secs to recover a 256-point gray scaled image from its 128 times random linear measurements using single process Orthognal Matching Pursuit agrithom.
 We generate the Hirschman Transform Matrix (HTM) by interpolating and circular shifting of a DFT matrix.
 It has been proved that all the HTMs satisfy the Mutual Incoherent Property (MIP) and can be used as the sensing structures in CS.